lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/122_0.jpg"
-   alt="K-Means clustering over the Boston dataset after dimensionalty reduction was performed." figcaption="Fig. 18: K-Means clustering over the Boston dataset after dimensionalty reduction was performed." %}
+   alt="K-Means clustering over the Boston dataset after dimensionalty reduction was performed." figcaption="Figure 18: K-Means clustering over the Boston dataset after dimensionalty reduction was performed." %}

 ##### Discussions
 We do not see the curse of dimensionality in this set.
 In fact, as this set has been highly curated, all of its columns represent complementary information and it is impossible to reduce dimensionality without loosing some residual information.